Course Reserves FAQ

 Why is my class not listed under Current Courses?

 - Check to see if your class is listed under Import Courses.
 If it is listed there, select add course and your course will be moved into Current Courses.

-- If you have imported your course and it is more than one month before the semester begins, the course will not appear in the Current Courses list until one month before the course actually begins.
+- If you have imported your course and it is more than one month before the semester begins, the course will not appear in the Current Courses list on the Main Menu page.
+Imported courses can be accessed by clicking on the View current and upcoming courses link beginning one month before the first day of classes.

 I am co-teaching a course.
 Can we both have access to Course Reserves for this class?

 The class will only be available to be imported from the Registrar’s Office in the Course Reserves account of the primary instructor.
 Once the class has been imported and is available under Current Classes, contact Course Reserves and the co-teacher or any other designated proxy will be added to the class.

 How soon can I add Course Reserves items to my course?

 Up to one month before the course begins.